section-engineering-education/engineering-education/articles/nginx-reverse-proxy/index.md

 Congratulations!
 You did it! :tada:

 In large systems, the system is highly dependent on the micro-services architecture where each service would be served by an application.
+In that case managing apps would be an essential skill to know.

  Hope this article covered how to manage those independently deployed applications as a whole with the help of NGINX as a Reverse Proxy.
+ Thanks for reading